Good Omens: Origins and authorship

-Gaiman and Pratchett had known each other since 1985.
-Gaiman, inspired by his success in writing a biography of Douglas Adams (Don’t Panic: Douglas Adams & The Hitchhiker's Guide to the Galaxy), and in observing Adams work at close quarters decided to try his hand at novel writing, and sent a piece of work to a number of friends, including Terry Pratchett for feedback.
+Neil Gaiman and Terry Pratchett had known each other since 1985.
+Gaiman, inspired by his success in writing a biography of Douglas Adams (Don't Panic: Douglas Adams & The Hitchhiker's Guide to the Galaxy), and in observing Adams's work at close quarters decided to try novel writing, and sent a piece of work to a number of friends, including Pratchett, for feedback.
 Pratchett responded positively eight months later.
-According to Gaiman, he originally began the book as a parody of Richmal Crompton's William books, named William the Antichrist, but it gradually outgrew the original idea.
+According to Gaiman, he began the book as a parody of Richmal Crompton's William books, named William the Antichrist, but it outgrew the original idea.
 It was their own idea, not that of their publisher, to collaborate on a novel.